-Soldiers and Sailors Monument, United States - Things to Do in Soldiers and Sailors Monument
+Soldiers' and Sailors' Monument, United States - Things to Do in Soldiers' and Sailors' Monument

-Soldiers and Sailors Monument, United States - Complete Travel Guide
+Soldiers' and Sailors' Monument, United States - Complete Travel Guide

-Monument Circle Walking Tour
+Monument Circle observation deck

 Getting There